m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 - The used username and password is iotlabs/iotlabs.
 - Feel free to change the screen resolution in ubuntu or to scale in/out the virtual screen (from the "screen logo" on the bottom left.
 - Feel free to create a shared folder between your physical machine and VM (Settings->Shared folder).
 The following mount point can be used: /home/iotlabs/SharedFolder
+- The VM had Atom installed as a possible source code editor

 (Navigate to `project_home/iot_labs` and run the following command.
 This will download ~1.6 GB virtual box consisting of the virtual environment.
 This will also create a file `id_rsa.pub` in your `project_home/iot_labs`.
 Finally, copy the content of the `id_rsa.pub` file from your `project_home/iot_labs` and upload it in moodle.)